Goodness-Chukwudi/task-manager/README.md

 1. **Install Dependencies**:

-   After cloning the project, navigate to the project folder using your terminal and enter the command npm install to install all the required dependencies.
+   After cloning the project, navigate to the project folder using your terminal and enter the command "npm install" to install all the required dependencies.
 The package.json file specifies all the needed dependecies to run the application.

 2. **Run the Application**:

-   - Enter the command npm run dev to start the application.
+   - Enter the command "npm run dev" to start the application.
 A list of possible command scripts are specified in the package.json file as well.
    - If running the app for the first time (no super admin has been created), the app creates a super admin with the seeded data and logs the login credentials on your console.
    - When logged in, emit a socket.io event with the name "request-connection" with the jwt token as payload.
 This allows the system to track your coonnection and update the client real time.